SammieBarasa77/walmart_sales/README.md

 import seaborn as sns
 from statsmodels.tsa.seasonal import seasonal_decompose

-# Ensure that 'Weekly_Sales' column exists and is ready for decomposition
 decomposition = seasonal_decompose(data['Weekly_Sales'], model='additive', period=52)

 # Set the figure size and plot